Emergency Contact

 While our dams continue to operate safely, many of these dams were built some decades ago.
 These improvements are about ensuring our dams continue to operate safely into the future, including during extreme weather events, complying with modern engineering standards and safety requirements as outlined in the Water Supply (Safety and Reliability) Act 2008.

-Geotechnical investigations were recently completed at North Pine Dam to better understand the existing structural properties and strength of the ground conditions below the dam to inform and assist with upgrade planning.
+Geotechnical investigations were completed in 2024 at North Pine Dam to better understand the existing structural properties and strength of the ground conditions below the dam to inform and assist with upgrade planning.

 Staged Strengthening